 Typically, the words “Hawaii” and “cheap” are not often found being used together.
 Often, when we decide to move to new cities or towns or even countries, it is not without hefty expenses.
-When Clay and I moved to Kailua, HI and began settling into our new home, doing it on the cheap was undoubtedly our goal.
+When my former partner and I moved to Kailua, HI and began settling into our new home, doing it on the cheap was undoubtedly our goal.
 By being patient in finding and acquiring pieces of furniture – even a bed – we managed to furnish our surf-shack-studio apartment for a net $0 cost!
 Our luck in setting up shop on the cheap is attributed to patience, generous new friends, and a well-off neighborhood down the street.
 Here’s how you can do it, too.

 Craigslist has its duds, but with its duds come its gems.
 Once we moved into our studio, we spent a few nights camping on sleeping pads in our sleeping bags looking for the right furniture – at the right price.
 After regularly searching the list, we stumbled upon a bed for sale for a grand total of $25.
 In a matter of a few hours, it was ours!
 Craigslist later came in handy when we needed rid of a piece of furniture we had obtained for free.
 I had never done much “flipping” before, but after a couple of days and a few emails of interest, I was officially a successful “flipper”.